ibireme/yyjson/test/data/json/README.md

 Source: <https://github.com/nst/JSONTestSuite>

 A comprehensive test suite for RFC 8259 compliant JSON parsers.
-The name of these files tell if their contents should be accepted or rejected.
+The names of these files indicate whether their contents should be accepted or rejected.

 - `y_` content must be accepted by parsers
 - `n_` content must be rejected by parsers